Davra/DavraStarterGuide/Unit-3/README.md

 This would allow us to customize the javascript code that is rendering our chart.

-Then select `index.js` in the top-left dropdown and copy the content of the `index.js` file inside the Unit-3 repository.
+Then select `index.js` in the top-left dropdown and copy the content of this [index.js](https://github.com/Davra/DavraStarterGuide/blob/main/Unit-3/index.js) file from the Unit-3 repository.
 Save your changes.

 You can now test your changes by setting your chart setting to use the `temperature` metric and group it by `building` click apply settings and the widget preview should display the legend with the name of the building